zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 ## **STEP 6:** Basic Exploratory Data Analysis: Correlation diagrams for Position Changes and DNFs

-Now, let's check our theories, what is the correlation between position changes and DNFs on the race score?
-We can find out using correlation diagrams.
+How can we check whether our theories about the relationship between position changes, DNFs and score is correct?
+We can use smart visualizations for this, in particular the correlation diagram and box plots are well suited for this task.

 1. Create a new project by clicking on the Races data set from the homepage.